swiss-seismological-service/scrtdd/README.md

 ### 3.2 Eval-xcorr command

-A more sophisticated method for evaluating the settings is the `--eval-xcorr` command (here we use `--verbosity=2` because the statistics are printed at this log level, useful to skip other information):
+A more sophisticated method for evaluating the settings is the `--eval-xcorr` command (here we use `--verbosity=2` because the statistics are printed at this log level, useful to avoid being overwhelmed by too much information):

 ```
 scrtdd --eval-xcorr profileName --verbosity=2 --console=1